sa-ne/openshift4-rhv-upi/README.md

 The order of operations for the `provision.yml` playbook is as follows:

-* Create DNS Entries in RHV
+* Create DNS Entries in IdM
 * Create VMs in RHV
 	- Create VMs
 	- Create Disks